CUH Logo

 If blood glucose levels rise above 8.0mmol/l during labour, your care team may advise to change to an infusion of insulin through a drip, for the remainder of the labour.

-Once your baby is born you can stop taking the insulin and return to a normal healthy diet but we ask you to continue to check your blood glucose levels for 24 hours.
+Once your baby is born you can stop taking the insulin (unless advised otherwise by the pregnancy team) and return to a normal healthy diet but we ask you to continue to monitor your blood glucose levels for 24 hours post birth.

 Metformin options

-Metformin works by enabling you own insulin to work more effectively, so a smaller amount of insulin will work better.
+Metformin is an insulin sensitiser; it works by enabling your own insulin to work more effectively.
 This can mean that the addition of Metformin to your dietary changes and increased activity will be enough to keep your glucose levels in the healthy range for pregnancy.

-Metformin can be useful as an addition to insulin injections.
-Using them together can keep injected insulin doses lower.
+Metformin can also be useful as an addition to insulin injections.
+Using them together may keep injected insulin doses lower.
 This can help prevent excessive pregnancy weight gain and therefore improve pregnancy outcomes.

-Metformin is not always the best choice for everyone.
+Metformin is not always the optimal treatment option.
 There are medical conditions or pregnancy complications that may mean insulin would be a better choice.
 Your pregnancy team will discuss this with you.

-It is important to keep your blood glucose levels within the healthy range for pregnancy , right up to the point of birth.
-This means that during labour, you will continue to take your usual doses of Metformin and remain on the gestational diabetes diet until your baby is born.
+It is important to keep your blood glucose levels within the healthy range for pregnancy, right up to the point of birth.
+This means that during labour, you will continue to take your usual doses of Metformin and remain on the diabetes in pregnancy diet until your baby is born.
 If your blood glucose levels rise above 8.0mmol/l during labour, your care team may advise that you change to an infusion of insulin through a drip, for the remainder of your labour.

-Once your baby is born you should stop taking the Metformin (unless you have been advised otherwise by the pregnancy team) and return to a normal healthy diet but we ask you to continue to check your blood glucose levels for 24 hours.
+Once your baby is born you should stop taking the Metformin (unless you have been advised otherwise by the pregnancy team) and return to a normal healthy diet, but we ask you to continue to monitor your blood glucose levels for 24 hours post birth.

 Starter doses for metformin